kevinyswong/kevinyswong.github.io/index.md

   their effects, and begin to influence in the same proportion the condition of individuals.
   </blockquote>
-  Sensibly, Rousseau goes on to lament the regrettable outcome of inequality:
+  Prudently, Rousseau goes on to lament the regrettable outcome of inequality:
   <blockquote>
   From the vast inequality of conditions and fortunes, from the great variety of passions and of talents, of useless arts, of pernicious arts, of frivolous